jedgroev/SGWebsite/lessons/20190409_ImageJ-Macro_Franka/README.md

 ```
 print(x+y);
 ```
 This should give you an error, stating that you have an undefined variable <x>, because ImageJ doesn't remember x=3 and y=5 from before.
 ImageJ will stop directly after encountering a problem in your code, so it won't complain about the missing <y> variable.
-So if you want to test a specific part of you code later on, make sure to include the part where you assign the necessary variables.
+If you want to test a specific part of you code later on, make sure to include the part where you assign the necessary variables.

 ## Simple exercises (10min)